airbnb/lottie-web/README.md

-# Lottie for Web, [Android](https://github.com/airbnb/lottie-android), [iOS](https://github.com/airbnb/lottie-ios), [React Native](https://github.com/airbnb/lottie-react-native), and [Windows](https://aka.ms/lottie)
+# Lottie for Web

-Lottie is a mobile library for Web,  and iOS that parses [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile!
+Lottie is a library that parses [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile, web, and other platforms!

+# View documentation, FAQ, help, examples, and more at [airbnb.io/lottie](https://airbnb.io/lottie/)

 For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it by hand.
 They say a picture is worth 1,000 words so here are 13,000:

-# View documentation, FAQ, help, examples, and more at [airbnb.io/lottie](https://airbnb.io/lottie/)

 ![Example1](gifs/Example1.gif)